konradstrachan/ethdamhackathon23/README.md

-# Token Vesting
+# Multi-Token transparent vesting

 ## Description

-This repository contains the project developed during the ETHDam privacy hackathon in Amsterdam.
+This repository contains the project developed during the ETHDam hackathon in Amsterdam.
 Token Vesting is a proof of concept for a general purpose contract that can be used to escrow funds that are released on a certain open and predicatable time schedule.

 It was developered not only to experiment with the idea of trustless vesting, but also as an excuse to build a smart contract to experiment with the Scroll zkEVM alpha testnet (https://scroll.io/).